 - Benazepril (Lotensin)

 - Captopril (Capoten)

 These drugs have been shown to cause a severe form of anaemia and should not be given to dogs.

 Will They React Differently Than Humans Would on Medication?

 Yes, they will.

-They will react differently than humans on medication because dogs lack a few key things that we use in our bodies to process medicine.
-This makes it so they can’t break down anything not meant for their bodies, and they will get sick when we take small amounts of over the counter medicine.
+They will react differently than humans to medication because dogs lack a few key things we use in our bodies to process medicine.
+This makes it so they can’t break down anything not meant for their bodies, and they will get sick when we take small amounts of over-the-counter medicine.

 Why is it Unsafe to Give Dogs Human Medications Without Consulting with a Vet First?

-It is not recommended that you give your dog any medications, especially without consulting a vet.
-Human medications can have serious side effects on dogs, and they might even be fatal.
+You are not recommended to give your dog any medications, especially without consulting a vet.
+Human medications can have serious side effects on dogs and even be fatal.
 If your dog is sick, get them medical help from a vet.

 So the bottom line is that if you have a sick dog, get them to the vet!
 Don’t try to save money by giving them human medications.
 There are lots of great drugs out there for dogs.
 Just ask your vet about it!
 If your dog needs medicine every day for a specific condition, get them a prescription from your vet instead of trying to save money.
 And make sure you never give pills like aspirin or ibuprofen.